Overlandcoder/odinbook/README.md

 A Ruby on Rails social media app with the core functionality of Facebook.

 View a live version [on Heroku](https://peaceful-gorge-29362.herokuapp.com/).
+You may log in by entering the username `user` and password `password`.
 > **Note:** Due to being on Heroku's free plan, initial load time may be longer than expected.

 ![alt text](homepage.png?raw=true "screenshot of Odinbook home page")